What are Azure Durable Functions

 As of now, below are the languages that are supported to build Durable Functions

-• It supports C# language
+• It supports the C# language.

 • Durable function version 1.7.0 or later is supported by the Azure Function runtime version 2.x.